korayozgurbuz/Amazon-Bot-Automation/README.md

 I have created an automation bot for Amazon.com.
 Here is what my code simply does:

 - it logs in to amazon.com,
-- search for an item of your choice (in my code it is "samsung", you can change this string to any item you want),
+- searches for an item of your choice (in my code it is "samsung", you can change this string to any item you want),
 - goes to 2nd page of the results (you can change to any page number in the results),
 - selects the third item in the page (you can select any item number in the list),
 - adds this item to wishlist,